The Crypto Loan Economy

 A deep-dive into the Undercollateralized Crypto-Lending Ecosystem

-Overcollateralized lending is one of the most popular forms of loan in crypto.
-It is a great option for individuals in need of exposure to new assets without selling their current position.
-However, a question arises: in a world plagued by income inequality, does overcollateralization fulfill the very purpose of taking a loan?
-More than just an issue of capital efficiency, overcollateralization prevents one from accessing cheap capital to achieve their financial goals.
-But in a trustless financial system, undercollateralization is only going to make your liquidity providers poor.
+Overcollateralized lending is a popular form of loan in crypto.
+It is a great option for individuals who need exposure to new assets without selling their current position.
+Here, a question arises: in a world plagued by income disparity, how does overcollateralization fulfill the very purpose of taking a loan?
+Besides the issue of issue of capital efficiency, overcollateralization prevents one from accessing cheap capital to achieve their financial goals.
+Meanwhile in a trustless financial system, undercollateralization is only going to make your liquidity providers poor.
 So what’s the solution?
 This research article is a collaborative effort of Jack and 0xlol for Polygon, who can be reached on twitter at Jack and 0xlol.

 Humans have been involved in the lending-borrowing dynamic from time immemorial.
 Earliest examples can be traced back to 2000 BCE Mesopotamia, where farmers borrowed seeds and animals to generate agricultural yield.
-This societal dynamic introduced the complexity of trust and risk, but opened up the potential for a quantum leap in economic growth.
-Those with wealth found a new mechanism for earning yield on their assets, and those who lacked wealth gained the ability to borrow in order to produce their own wealth.
+Such social dynamics introduced the complexity of trust and risk, but opened up the horizon for a quantum leap in economic growth.
+Those with wealth found a new mechanism for earning yield on their assets and those who lacked wealth gained the ability to borrow it and produce their own wealth.
 Simple, but nothing short of genius!

-Leverage is the cornerstone of entrepreneurship and creation, allowing individuals to take on risk in order to develop new products and services.
+Leverage is the cornerstone of entrepreneurship and creation, allowing individuals to take on risk and develop new products and services.
 In fact, excluding the value of outstanding loans, the modern global lending market is currently valued between $7–8 trillion, based on the money made on interest by all private and public institutions.

-More-so, peer to peer lending, which DeFi aims to pair with institutional lending in order to spur exponential growth, is currently primed for rapid expansion.
+Moreover, peer-to-peer lending — which DeFi aims to pair with institutional lending in order to kickstart exponential growth — is currently primed for rapid expansion.
 While institutions now have a firm grip on lending, enabling greater access to individual lenders through DeFi can help provide higher yields on one’s assets by eliminating the need for middle men.
 In fact, by 2025, the peer-to-peer lending market is expected to reach $1 trillion in value.

 This rapidly changing environment is being eyed by many DeFi protocols.
-They look to sink their teeth into an extremely profitable market, as our financial system has started rolling over to transparent ledgers i.e. blockchains.
+They gaze at an extremely profitable market, as our financial system has started rolling over to transparent ledgers i.e. blockchains.
 While DeFi presents an option for a decentralized and trustless financial future, undercollateralized (UC) lending is the current bottleneck in accelerating DeFi adoption.

 TradFi or DeFi?

-Through governance systems majorly run by the stakeholders DeFi lending markets present a new era of possibilities in which only those who choose to deposit liquidity into the protocols can be on the hook for poor management of funds, rather than having big government thrust tax burdens onto those who never participated in bad business practices, such as selling subprime loans.
-In TradFi, if you keep your money in a bank, you earn single-digit annual interest and have no say in whoever the bank writes loans to.
-DeFi lets the lenders have a say in whomever their money is lent to, a true form of financial sovereignty!
+Through governance systems majorly run by the stakeholders DeFi lending markets present a new era of possibilities in which only those who choose to deposit liquidity into the protocols can be on the hook for poor management of funds.
+It prevents mighty governments from thrusting tax burdens onto those who never participated in bad business practices, such as the sale of subprime loans.
+In TradFi, if you keep your money in a bank, you earn single-digit annual interest and have no control over whosoever the bank writes loans to.
+DeFi lets the lenders have a say in its administration, a true form of financial sovereignty!

 Most importantly, 31% of adults world-wide are unbanked, while 91% of the world’s population has access to a smartphone.
-Requiring just an internet connection, DeFi can allow unbanked and under-served communities access to financial services they have never been granted access to before.
+Requiring just an internet connection, DeFi can help unbanked and underserved communities access to previously unreachable financial services.
 If done correctly, UC loans can give such individuals financial leverage which can change their lives for good.

 Beginnings of Lending in DeFi

-Decentralized lending first began with the simplest form: overcollateralized lending.
-Many popular platforms such as AAVE, Compound and Maker fill this role, where users deposit their crypto assets as collateral in order to borrow an amount that is less than the value of their deposit.
+Decentralized lending first began in its simplest form: overcollateralized lending.
+Many popular platforms such as AAVE, Compound and Maker pioneered this role, where users deposited their crypto assets as collateral and borrowed an amount that is less than the value of their deposit.
 Take for example DAI on AAVE, it has a max loan to value (LTV) ratio at 77%, meaning for every $100 deposited in DAI, a user can borrow up to $77 in assets.

 On the other hand, UC lending can be either partially collateralized or totally uncollateralized.
-In a partially collateralized lending system, an individual deposits $x to borrow $yx worth of assets (y > 1), while in an uncollateralized lending system one could borrow $yx with no collateral at all.
-UC lending is also referred to as unsecured lending, while overcollateralized as secured lending.
+In a partially collateralized lending system, an individual deposits $x to borrow y($x) worth of assets (y > 1), while in an uncollateralized lending system one could borrow $z with no collateral at all.
+UC lending is also referred to as unsecured lending while overcollateralized lending is also called secured lending.

 Maple Finance, TrueFi, & Clearpool: UC lending protocols for Institutional Borrowers.